madmachineio/docs/docs/overview/hardware/swiftio-feather.md

 SwiftIO Feather board is designed to be easily fitted into any of your projects.
 So you can choose whether the headers on the board are pre-soldered or not.

 Of course, it comes with a learning kit to get started.
-It's called SwiftIO Circuit Playgrounds.
-However, it still needs more test and also lack of necessary chips.
+It's called [SwiftIO Circuit Playgrounds](./circuit-playgrounds).
+Now we are redesigning it and guess it will be

 Besides, there will be other compatible shields for more usages in the future.